JoniBach/neovis-anim/README.md

 - Dash `/dash` (fetch and get a list of all NEOs based on a date input)
 - Neo `/neo` (displau recent 5 and previous 5 encounters with a NEO given an ID )

+## Personal comments

+I was challenged to use Nasa's neoWs api to make a dashboard for viewing near earth objects.

+I was given the optional challenge of producing a login flow for users

+In addition, I extended the challenge to include an animated parralax landing page using `spring` and included some visualisation of the request data

+I also hosted the end product and generated a CI CD pipeline to simplify deployments.